google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-issues-and-reporting-bugs.md

-For Chrome, which uses FCM as a push service, you'll receive an `UnauthorizedRegistration` response from FCM for a range of different errors, all involving the application server keys / VAPID keys.
+For Chrome, which uses FCM as a push service, you'll receive an `UnauthorizedRegistration` response from FCM for a range of different errors, all involving the application server keys.

 You'll receive an `UnauthorizedRegistration` error in any of the following
 situations:

 * If you fail to define an `Authorization` header in the request to FCM.
-* Your application key used to subscribe the user doesn't match the key to sign the Authorization header.
+* Your application key used to subscribe the user doesn't match the key used to sign the Authorization header.
 * The expiration is invalid in your JWT, i.e. the expiration exceeds 24 hours or the JWT has expired.
 * The JWT is malformed or has invalid values.